HyperCodec/zisp/README.md

 ### Calling a function
 You can call a function by running `functionName arg1 arg2 ...`

+### Primitives
+`int` - a 32-bit signed integer. literals defined by just typing the actual number characters.
+`str` - a variable-length string. literals defined using quotation marks.

 ### Contexts
 A context is used to separate a call from other calls.
 For instance:
 ```